 – listen carefully to the exam supervisor’s instructions,

 – listen carefully to the recording and questions as you will hear them just once,

 – read the instructions carefully,

-– read the questions carefully and use the available time to think about your answers.
-Don’t just write anything down,
+– read the questions carefully and use the time to think about your answers.

 – if you hesitate too long, move on to the next question,

 – write your answer on the answer sheet.
-Never write on the booklet.
+Never write them in the booklet.

-Attention: our institute proposes the version of the TCF TP only with the three mandatory tests as indicated in the registration form.
-The two optional tests shall not be included in the test.
+For information: Our center offers the TCF TP version only with the three compulsory tests as indicated on the registration form.
+The two optional tests are not included in the test.

 The two optional examinations

 Oral expression (interview lasting a maximum of 12 minutes)

 The speaking examination is taken individually and is a one-to-one interview with an examiner.

 - This examination is taken individually and is a one-to-one interview with an examiner.